TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/AppendixD/DatabaseSubmit/Index.rst

 .. include:: ../../Includes.txt

-Database-submit
+Database Submit
 ^^^^^^^^^^^^^^^

-Detected by the mainscript "index.php" looking for the var "formtype\_db" to be set. (could be the submit-button)
+Detected by the mainscript "index.php" looking for the var "formtype\_db" to be set (could be the submit-button).

 Input MUST be POST method.
 And the REFERER and HTTP\_HOST must match.
 To setup a script to handle the input, refer to the FE\_DATA object.